Corporate Policies - Continuous Disclosure

 Selective briefings with analysts or the financial community have the potential to create suspicion among ordinary investors that they may be disadvantaged while analysts are trading on price sensitive information.
 For this reason, contact with analysts must be monitored by a second person attending the briefing and the second person must note if any price sensitive information has been disclosed.
 This then needs to be disclosed to the ASX immediately.

-Only qualified representatives are authorised to speak to the media (including the Chair of the DXFM Board, the CEO, CFO and the EGM – Investor Relations, Communications & Research).
+Only qualified representatives are authorised to speak to the media (including the Chair of the DXFM Board, the CEO, CFO and the EGM – Investor Relations, Communications & Sustainability).
 Those who are authorised to speak to the media must undertake appropriate training.
 Media Releases must be lodged for review and approval by appropriately qualified representatives (including Legal, Compliance and Investor Relations).
 A Media Release cannot be issued without all necessary approvals being granted.

 Employees should take particular care when dealing with analysts’ or investors’ questions that raise issues outside the intended scope of discussion.
 As a guideline: